Poussinou/MyOwnNotes/README.rst

 I get a JSON error - what do I do?
 ----------------------------------
-In ownCloud the Notes App is not installed by default.
-You have to install and activate it.
-Make sure you install `ownCloud Notes App`_ Version 1.0.
+Please make sure you installed `ownCloud Notes App Version 1.0`_.

 I can't connect.
 Do I really have to use SSL/TLS?
 -------------------------------------------------